-In order for an Energy Management System (EMS) to achieve its full potential, a number of challenges must be navigated.
+For an Energy Management System (EMS) to achieve its full potential, several challenges must be navigated.
 These include the establishment of user-friendly and secure systems.
 An effective EMS must be able to harness the energy efficiencies it promises, particularly within the expanding fields of the Internet of Things (IoT), Artificial Intelligence (AI), and machine learning technologies.

-Economic Hurdles in Implementation of Energy Management Systems
+Economic Hurdles in the Implementation of Energy Management Systems

 Considerable Initial Investment for Energy Management Systems

 The significant financial challenge in implementing an Energy Management System (EMS) is the substantial initial investment required.
 Costs can encompass the system purchase, setup fees, software, and hardware components, and any necessary infrastructure modifications to house the system.
 For existing buildings, retrofitting with an advanced EMS can prove particularly daunting, especially so for smaller organizations or businesses operating under stringent budget constraints.
 For large-scale facilities such as hospitals, expenses for initial implementation can easily swell into the millions.